krhoda/book_learning/README.md

 The classic mind-expanding [MIT Text](https://web.mit.edu/alexmv/6.037/sicp.pdf).
 I know, I know, it's supposed to be written in `scheme`, but `racket` provides a wonderful language module specifically to complete this book -- and `racket` was already installed on my machine.
 Woefully incomplete, but I've watched the [MIT companion lectures](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-001-structure-and-interpretation-of-computer-programs-spring-2005/video-lectures/) and highly recommend those as well!

 ### Rust
+To run any Rust project, install Rust as described [here](https://www.rust-lang.org/tools/install).
+With rare exception, `cargo run` at the root of a chapter/project will run the program.

 #### The Rust Book
 The one, the only, [the Rust book](https://doc.rust-lang.org/book/).
 Starting with values and ownership, growing through type-level programming, and detouring through idiomaic style and ecosystem tooling, establishes everything one needs to know to confidently start building with Rust.
 It's a long journey, but it's clear enough (if going in knowing `haskell`, that is).